BUNKER HILL COMMUNITY COLLEGE CARES

-We all are.
-Title IX does not apply to females only.
+Title IX applies to all students.
 Gender-based discrimination, sexual harassment and sexual violence have no boundaries.
 Anyone can be a victim of gender-based discrimination, sexual harassment and/or sexual violence regardless of race, religion, sex, gender identity and expression, age, sexual orientation, socioeconomic status or level of education.

 TITLE IX POLICIES AND PROCEDURES

 - The College’s investigations are conducted in a prompt, fair, thorough and impartial manner.
-The College may take interim actions before the investigation is completed to protect the complainant, witnesses and/or the integrity of the investigation, as well as to protect the alleged perpetrator from further allegations.
+The College may take interim actions before the investigation is completed to protect the complainant, witnesses and the integrity of the investigation and to protect the alleged perpetrator from further allegations.